Lakshya (actor)

 Laksh Lalwani (born 19 April 1996), known mononymously as Lakshya, is an Indian actor.
 He played the titular warrior in the period drama series Porus (2017–2018) and made his feature film debut with a starring role in the action film Kill (2023) which earned him the Filmfare Award for Best Male Debut.
+He has since starred as an aspiring actor in the satirical drama series The Ba***ds of Bollywood (2025) for Netflix.

 Career

 Early television career (2015–2018)

 In 2015, Lakshya made his acting debut with the television series Warrior High.
-His television debut went unnoticed, and he followed this with the role of Yuvraj Madhav Shekhawat/Krish in the &TV supernatural series Adhuri Kahaani Hamari (2015–2016) and appeared in an episode of Pyaar Tune Kya Kiya.
+He followed this with the role of Yuvraj Madhav Shekhawat/Krish in the supernatural series Adhuri Kahaani Hamari (2015–2016) and briefly appeared in Pyaar Tune Kya Kiya.

-In November 2016, Lakshya joined Ekta Kapoor's StarPlus romantic drama series Pardes Mein Hai Meraa Dil (2016–2017) in the supporting role of Veer Mehra, which proved to be his first big break.
-He finally gained popularity for his portrayal of the titular warrior, Porus the Elder in the historical TV show Porus (2017–2018), which is rumoured as India's most expensive television series with a budget of ₹500 crore.
+In November 2016, Lakshya joined Ekta Kapoor's romantic drama series Pardes Mein Hai Meraa Dil (2016–2017) in the supporting role of Veer Mehra, which proved to be his first breakthrough.
+He gained further attention for his portrayal of the titular warrior in the historical TV show Porus (2017–2018), which is among the most expensive Indian television shows in history.

-Film struggles and breakthrough (2019–present)
+Transition to films (2019–present)

-In 2019, Lakshya signed a three-film deal with Karan Johar of Dharma Productions, giving a greenlight to his expansion in Hindi cinema.
-He officially announced his film debut with Johar's production Dostana 2 alongside Kartik Aaryan and Janhvi Kapoor, which went on floors in late-2019, but hit a production hell due to the COVID-19 pandemic in 2020 and was finally shelved in April 2021 out of creative differences between Johar and Aaryan.
-In March 2022, he joined Shanaya Kapoor and Gurfateh Pirzada in Johar's romantic drama Bedhadak directed by Shashank Khaitan, but that film too was shelved, continuing the jeopardy in Lakshya's film debut.
+In 2019, Lakshya signed a three-film deal with Karan Johar's Dharma Productions and was cast in two romances, Dostana 2 and Bedhadak which were both shelved due to issues during production.
+He expressed the emotional toll the experience had on him and revealed his uncertainty about pursuing a career in films afterward.